Skip to main content

 Don’t let employee advocacy go stale 😫

 Make social media part of your company culture.
-Share behind-the-scenes content, encourage new recruits to get involved, and provide social media post inspiration!
+Share behind-the-scenes content, encourage new recruits to get involved, and provide regular social media post inspiration.

 A great way to maintain interest in your advocacy program is by celebrating successes and recognizing employees for their social media efforts.
 Keep it fun, and use the power of FOMO (fear of missing out) to get more people involved.

-Using internal comms to keep everyone up-to-date is key: if your company has recently won an award, or introduced a new sustainability project, make everyone aware.
-This gives your employees ideas for their social posts.
+Using internal comms to keep everyone up-to-date is key: if your company has recently won an award or introduced a new sustainability project, make everyone aware.
+This gives your employees ideas for their content.

 DSMN8’s Expert Customer Success Team

-Whether you’re new to employee advocacy, or switching from another platform, DSMN8 has got your back.
+Whether you’re brand new to employee advocacy or switching from another platform, DSMN8 has got your back 🤝

-Our customer success team takes you through the entire process, from setting up your advocacy platform, to training employees and leadership teams on how to use it.
+Our customer success team takes you through the entire process, from setting up your advocacy platform to training employees and executive leaders on how to use it.

-We’ve got the experience and the resources to support your advocacy program, and tailor training to your company’s needs.
+We have the experience and the resources to support your advocacy program and tailor training to your company’s needs.

 • Want to train several admins, who will then train your employees?
 Great.